From BR Bullpen

 Ferguson is remembered partly because of his unusual nickname "Death to Flying Things".
 It is a nickname that was also bestowed on his long-time amateur teammate Jack Chapman.
 While there is disagreement over who received the nickname first, Ferguson played infield while Chapman played outfield so Chapman would presumably have had more chances to field towering "flying things".

 After his playing and managing days came to a close, Ferguson spent time as a big league umpire.
+He worked in the National League, American Association and Players League from 1884 to 1891, but had previously worked a signifcant number of games in the National Association between 1871 and 1879.

 Notable Achievements